-- The preprocessed histogram is an immutable implementation which contains the cumulative bin counts.
-In this way sublinear queries for order statistics are possible through binary search.
-If many of those queries are performed subsequently, it is recommended to convert to a preprocessed histogram first.
+- The preprocessed histogram is an immutable implementation that contains the cumulative bin counts.
+This way, binary search makes sublinear queries for order statistics possible.
+If any of those queries are performed subsequently, it is recommended to convert to a preprocessed histogram first.

 The library ships with predefined bin layout implementations:

-- LogLinearLayout allows to specify absolute and relative bin width limits, where one of them must be satisfied over a given value range.
-In this way the error of recorded values can be controlled.
-While an optimal mapping would involve a logarithm evaluation, LogLinearLayout uses a piecewise linear mapping function instead, which results in up to 44% more bins and therefore in a correspondingly larger memory footprint.
+- LogLinearLayout allows specifying absolute and relative bin width limits, where one of them must be satisfied over a given value range.
+In this way, the error of recorded values can be controlled.
+While an optimal mapping would involve a logarithm evaluation, LogLinearLayout uses a piecewise linear mapping function instead, which results in up to 44% more bins and, therefore, a correspondingly larger memory footprint.

 - LogQuadraticLayout uses a piecewise quadratic approximation to the optimal mapping.
-It is the slightly slower than LogLinearLayout, but reduces the space overhead to about 8% compared to the ideal mapping.
+It is slightly slower than LogLinearLayout but reduces the space overhead to about 8% compared to the ideal mapping.

-- CustomLayout allows to set the bin boundaries individually.
-It can be used to map a histogram, which was recorded with some fine-grained bin layout, to a coarser custom bin layout with well-defined bins.
+- CustomLayout allows setting the bin boundaries individually.
+It can be used to map a histogram, recorded with some fine-grained bin layout, to a coarser custom bin layout with well-defined bins.
 For example, this can be useful as a preparatory step for creating a visualization of the histogram.

 // Defining a bin layout Layout layout = LogQuadraticLayout.create(1e-5, 1e-2, -1e9, 1e9); // use bins with maximum // absolute width of 1e-5 // or relative width of 1% // to cover the range [-1e9, 1e9/> // Creating a dynamic histogram Histogram histogram = Histogram.createDynamic(layout); // Adding values to the histogram histogram.addValue(-5.5); // adds the value -5.5 histogram.addValue(4.3, 6); // adds the value 4.3 six times histogram.addAscendingSequence(i -> i + 1, 1000000000); // adds the first billion positive integers // Querying the histogram histogram.getTotalCount(); histogram.getMin(); histogram.getMax(); histogram.getValue(1); // returns an estimate of the 2nd smallest value histogram.getValue(3, ValueEstimator.UPPER_BOUND); // returns an upper bound of the 4th smallest value histogram.getQuantile(0.5); // returns an estimate of the sample median histogram.getQuantile(0.5, ValueEstimator.LOWER_BOUND); // returns a lower bound of the sample median // Merging histograms histogram.addHistogram(otherHistogram); // Serialization histogram.write(dataOutput); // write histogram to a java.io.DataOutput histogram.readAsDynamic(layout, dataInput); // read dynamic histogram from a java.io.DataInput

 - The original HdrHistogram was designed for recording integer values.
-Usually we are dealing with floating point values.
-The wrapper class for double values, which is shipped with HdrHistogram, introduces an indirection, which slows down the recording.
+Usually, we are dealing with floating point values.
+The wrapper class for double values, shipped with HdrHistogram, introduces an indirection, which slows down the recording.

 - Another disadvantage is that HdrHistogram does not give you full control over the error specification.
 It is only possible to define the number of significant digits corresponding to relative errors of 10%, 1%, 0.1%, etc. It is not possible to select a relative error of 5%.
 You must fall back on 1%, which unnecessarily increases the number of bins and wastes memory space.